karvulf/flutter-reorderable-grid-view/README.md

 ## Features

 Use this package in your Flutter App to:

 - Enable a reordering logic with different widgets
 - Simplified widget
 - Works with all kind of widgets that are rendered inside
 - Animated when reordering items
 - Locking all items you don't want to move
+- Using GridView and Wrap as before but with animation
 - Tested workflows like updating children or changing orientation

 ## Getting started

-Simply add `ReordableGridView` to your preferred Widget and specify a list of children.
+Simply add `ReordableWrap` or `ReorderableGridView` to your preferred Widget and specify a list of children.

 ## Usage